Court Square–23rd Street station: IND Queens Boulevard Line platforms

 The platform walls have a scarlet lake trim line with a dark olive border and mosaic name tablets reading "23RD ST. – ELY AVE." in white sans serif letting on a dark olive background and scarlet lake border.
 Below the trim line are small tile captions alternating between "23RD" and "ELY" in white on black, and directional signs in the same style are present below some of the name tablets.
+The tile band is part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+As such, a different tile color is used at Queens Plaza, the next express station to the east; the red tiles used at the Court Square–23rd Street station were also used at Lexington Avenue–53rd Street and Fifth Avenue/53rd Street to the west.
 Red I-beam columns run along both platforms at regular intervals with alternating ones having the standard black station name plate in white lettering.

 There are four ceramic mosaic/relief murals on the two platforms and connecting mezzanines, made by Frank Olt in 1992.
 Each one has an individual title according to nearby plaques.
 Collectively they are known as the Temple Quad Reliefs.